h5bp/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * How can you share code between files?
 * Why you might want to create static class members?
 * What is the difference between `while` and `do-while` loops in JavaScript?
+* What is a promise?
+Where and how would you use promise?

 ## Coding questions
 * Make this work: